AOHD/EPSplorer/README.md

 ## Installation

-This program requires Conda and InterProScan/5.38-76.0-foss-2018a.
+This program requires Conda and InterProScan/5.38-76.0-foss-2020b.
-Both must be loadable using Modules.

 Clone the program, then add .fasta files of the genomes you want analysed to ```genomes/```.